Irreversible entropy production, from quantum to classical: Quantum dynamics and the classical limit

 Stochastic thermodynamics can also be formulated for systems described by continuous degrees of freedom (e.g. position and momenta).
 In this case Eq.~\eqref{Pauli_pauli} is replaced by a Fokker-Planck equation.
 The formulation of the second law for such systems has recently been reviewed in detail in Ref.~\cite{Seifert2012}.
 Here, with Sec.~\ref{sec:QPhaseSpace} in mind, we shall focus on just two illustrative examples.

 The first is the so-called colloidal particle~\cite{Seifert2012}, described by a single random variable $x$ evolving according to the Langevin equation

-where $f(x) = - \partial_x V(x)$ is a conservative force, stemming from a potential $V(x)$, $B$ is a constant and $\xi(t)$ is a standard Wiener increment.
+where $f(x) = - \partial_x V(x)$ is a conservative force, stemming from a potential $V(x)$, $B$ is a constant and $\xi(t)$ is a standard Wiener (i.e. Gaussian) process.
 One may equivalently describe the dynamics in terms of a Fokker-Planck equation for the probability density $P_t(x)$, which in this case reads

-where $D = B^2/2$ is the diffusion constant.
-The Fokker-Planck equation can be viewed as a continuity equation for $P(x)$, with $J(x) = f(x) P_t(x) - D\, \partial_x P_t(x)$ representing a probability current.
+where $D_c = B^2/2$ is the diffusion constant.
+The Fokker-Planck equation can be viewed as a continuity equation for $P(x)$, with $J(x) = f(x) P_t(x) - D_c\, \partial_x P_t(x)$ representing a probability current.
 The noise in Eq.~\eqref{PhaseSpace_Langevin} is ascribed to a thermal bath at a temperature $T$.
-As a consequence, one may verify that, in order for the system to properly thermalize, one must choose $D = T$.
+As a consequence, one may verify that, in order for the system to properly thermalize, one must choose $D_c \propto T$.
 In this case, the unique steady-state of~\eqref{PhaseSpace_classical_Fokker_Planck} will be the thermal state $P_\text{th} = e^{-\beta V(x)}/Z$, where $Z$ is the partition function.

 The definition of the entropy production associated to the Fokker-Planck equation Eq.~\eqref{PhaseSpace_classical_Fokker_Planck} was discussed extensively in Ref.~\cite{Seifert2012}, including its stochastic formulation and the associated fluctuation theorems.
 Extensions to more general Fokker-Planck equations were discussed in~\cite{Qian2002,Tome2010} and a more robust framework, based on path integrals, can be found in~\cite{Spinney2012}.
 Here we wish to point to a complementary approach, namely that with Eq.~\eqref{Pauli_Pi_KL} in mind, one may propose to define the entropy production as